whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Broccoli belongs to the [genus Brassica](https://en.wikipedia.org/wiki/Brassica){:target="_blank"} which is commonly reputed to increase flatulence with human beings.
 A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **cannot automatically assume that broccoli is a "gassy" vegetable**.

-_So yes, rabbits can have brocolli just not to much._
+_So yes, rabbits can have broccoli, just not too much._

 ## A Few Sources
 * [http://www.medirabbit.com/EN/Food/Food_main.htm](http://www.medirabbit.com/EN/Food/Food_main.htm){:target="_blank"}